Nintendo 64 Game Pak: Copy protection

 Each Nintendo 64 Game Pak contains a lockout chip (conceptually similar to the 10NES) to prevent production of unlicensed games and piracy.
 Unlike previous Nintendo systems, the Nintendo 64 lockout chip contains a seed value which is used to calculate a checksum of the game's boot code.
 To prevent playing of illegitimate games by piggybacking on a real Game Pak – as was a common workaround for the NES – Nintendo produced five different versions of the lockout chip.
 During the boot process, and occasionally while the game is running, the console computes the checksum of the boot code and verifies it with the lockout chip in the Game Pak, failing to boot if the check fails.

 On June 2, 1997, a U.S. District Court issued a temporary restraining order against Games City for its Game Doctor and Doctor V64 products, which allow users to copy from a Game Pak to a CD or hard disk drive.
 Games City was ordered to stop importing, distributing, advertising, or selling any such devices.

+Regional lockout

+Two small indentations on the back of each cartridge allow it to connect or pass through the system's cartridge dustcover flaps.
+All regions have the same connectors, and region-locked cartridges will fit into the other regions' systems by using a cartridge converter or by simply removing the cartridge's casing.
+However, the systems are also equipped with lockout chips that will only allow them to play their appropriate games.
+Both Japanese and North American systems have the same NTSC lockout, and Europe has a PAL lockout.
+A bypass device such as the N64 Passport or the Datel Action Replay can be used to play import games, but a few require an additional boot code.